 William Soutar Writing Prize

-Wes has been shortlisted for the William Soutar Writing Prize in Scotland, judged by acclaimed Scottish author and Edinburgh Maker Ron Butlin.
+Shortlisted for the William Soutar Writing Prize in Scotland, judged by acclaimed Scottish author and Edinburgh Maker Ron Butlin.

 Ron Butlin has chosen a shortlist of 4 authors.

 The William Soutar Writing Prize, now in its eighth year, was established in memory of Perth poet William Soutar.
 The prize is a writing residency at Moniack Mhor in Inverness-shire, one of the famous Arvon Centres set up by the poet Ted Hughes.

 The 2009/10 International Fish Publishing Prize

 Shortlisted for the Fish Publishing Short Story Prize in Ireland.
 This year’s prize was judged by the Irish novelist and screenwriter Rowan Bennet.

 In 2008 Wes was chosen as runner up in the Fish Publishing Short Story Prize by the judges Carlo Gebler and David Mitchell, and her story appears in the anthology: Harlem River Blues.

 Shortlisted for The Scott Prize, Salt Publishing’s prize for unpublished short story collections.